derekTurner/Javascript-Games_Fund-23/Block_3/section_2a/lighting02.md

 }
 ```

 The [directional light](https://doc.babylonjs.com/typedoc/classes/BABYLON.DirectionalLight) casts in the direction of the vector3 and its position is manipulated by light.position.
-A directional olight is capable of casting a shadow.
+A directional light is capable of casting a shadow.

 ```javascript
 function createSpotLight(scene: Scene ){